Sammaye/MongoYii/readme.md

 Returns the raw `MongoCollection`.

-It is normally best not to use this and instead to use the extension wrapped editions - 'updateAll` and `deleteAll`.
+It is normally best not to use this and instead to use the extension wrapped editions - `updateAll` and `deleteAll`.
 The only difference of said functions from doing it manually on `getCollection()` is that the functions understand the write concern of the extension.

+### Example

+So now that we have discussed the `EMongoDocument` lets look at the most base of example:

+	class User extends EMongoDocument{
+		function collectionName(){
+			return 'users';
+		}

+		public static function model($className=__CLASS__){
+			return parent::model($className);
+		}
+	}

+This is the most basic document that can exist - no predefined schema and only a `model` function (same as Yii active record) and the `tableName`, otherwise known as the `collectionName`, are needed.

+As time goes on you will want to add certain fields like virtual attributes and such to make your life easier:

+	class User extends EMongoDocument{

+		/** @virtual */
+		public $agree = 1;

+		public $addresses = array();

+		function collectionName(){
+			return 'users';
+		}

+		public static function model($className=__CLASS__){
+			return parent::model($className);
+		}
+	}

+Notice how I have added the `addresses` field despite not needing to?
+I do this due to the way that PHP uses magic functions.

+If you access an array magically you cannot, in the same breath, manipulate it since it is an indirect accession of the variable.
+So a good tip here: if you plan on having subdocuments in your document it might be good to explicitly declare the field as a variable within the class.

 ## Querying

-Querying attempts to expose the native MongoDB querying as much as possible.
-A `EMongoCriteria` class is provided however, it is not required and does not provide any more functionality than just doing it via arrays.
+Querying attempts to expose the native MongoDB querying language as much as possible.
+A `EMongoCriteria` class is provided, however, it is not required and does not provide any more functionality than just doing it via arrays.
 The `EMongoCriteria` class is not relied on anywhere and is not needed.

 ### find()